renniemaharaj/renniemaharaj/README.md

 # Hi there, I'm Rennie Maharaj! 👋

-I am Rennie Maharaj, the dev behind The Writer Company https://www.thewriterco.com.
-Welcome to my github readme
+I am Rennie Maharaj.
+I am proficient in the web: Javascript frameworks + Typescript, along with all of the tools that make web development more developer-friendly.
+I am proficient in Golang development and the Golang ecosystem.
+I am also familiar with Frappe and ERPNEXT as an alternative to the non-monolith stacks.

-## 🚀 About Me
+## About Me

-- 🔭 I’m currently working on The Writer Company ([TheWriterCo](https://www.thewriterco.com))
+- I’m currently working on The Writer Company ([TheWriterCo](https://www.thewriterco.com))
-- 🌱 I’m currently learning Rust & AI technology
-- 👯 I’m looking to collaborate on Open sourced, software solutions
+- I’m looking to collaborate on Open sourced, software solutions
-- 🤔 I’m looking for help with Google Gemini Pool Manager (in Go) ([google-gemini-pool](https://github.com/renniemaharaj/google-gemini-pool))
-- 📫 How to reach me: rvesprey@gmail.com
+- How to reach me: rvesprey@gmail.com

-## 🛠️ Technologies & Tools
+## Technologies & Tools

 [![Python](https://img.shields.io/badge/python-3.11-blue?style=flat&logo=python)](https://www.python.org/)
 [![Golang](https://img.shields.io/badge/go-1.21-green?style=flat&logo=go)](https://go.dev/)